MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

     - **Name**: Enter a name for your linked service connection.
     - **Connect via integration runtime**: Select **SelfHostedIR**.
     - **Server name**:
-       - If you're connecting via virtual network peering, provide the IP address of any VM in the Teradata cluster.
+       - If you're connecting via virtual network peering, provide the IP address of a VM in the Teradata cluster.
 You can connect to the IP address of any VM in the cluster.
        - If you're connecting via Private Link, provide the IP address of the private endpoint that you created in your virtual network to connect to the Teradata cluster via Private Link.
     - **Authentication type**: Choose an authentication type.
 This procedure shows how to use basic authentication.
     - **User name** and **Password**: Provide the credentials.